 Origins and evolution of economic ideas in their historical and philosophical context.
 Emphasis on the theories of Adam Smith, David Ricardo, and Karl Marx, as well as the emergence of modern microeconomics and macroeconomics in the 19th and 20th centuries.
 (5 units)

 Macroeconomic history of the United States since 1869.
 Productivity, economic growth, inflation, and recession in the US from the end of the Civil War to the present.
 Particular emphasis on the Great Depression and the Great Recession.
 Additional prerequisite: A grade of C− or better in ECON 115.
 (5 units)"

 Tools of economic analysis applied to sports in pursuit of broader lessons and insights.
 Topics will include labor market discrimination, cartel theory, cognitive biases, strategy, labor unions, public policy, and profit maximization.
 The overriding objective is to use the observability of sports to help us understand economic decision-making in non-sports environments.
-Additional prerequisites: A grade of C– or better in ECON 41, 42, 113, and 114.
+Additional prerequisites: A grade of C– or better in ECON 41, 42, 113, and 114 (Econ 114 can be taken concurrently with Econ 142).
 (5 units)

 This course deals with the important economic issues linked to education and will present an overview of the main theoretical and empirical knowledge available.
 The topics covered in this course will include: the impact of class size, the role of teachers, the return to education, the role of school choice and of tuition fees in higher education, and the role of early investment in long term labor outcomes.
 The course will discuss empirical methodologies used to analyze education systems worldwide.
 Examples will be taken from both developing and developed countries.